 Your pension savings may already be protected

-The lifetime allowance was introduced in 2006 and was reduced in 2012 and again in 2014 and 2016 before starting to increase in 2018.
+The lifetime allowance was introduced in 2006 and was subsequently reduced in 2012 and again in 2014 and 2016 before increasing between 2018 and 2020.
 It is currently intended that the Lifetime Allowance will remain at its current level until April 2026 when it will start to grow each year in line with inflation.

 Each time the lifetime allowance reduced, people who had already planned their pension savings on the basis of the higher lifetime allowance could protect their pension savings by applying to HMRC and should have received a notification from HMRC confirming their protection if they did so.